-We employ the following process.
-First, we want to know which of our pre-treatment covariates

-(Appendix B.2) are the best predictors of how participants responded to treatment; we will focus our heterogeneity analysis on these important variables.
-To answer this question, we first regress the outcome variable on a set of covariates for the treatment and control groups, and we predict the counterfactual outcomes for each treatment group (Appendix B.8).
+We focus on the "difference(s)-in-changes" of the Likely Bank [X] customer? outcome, given its special importance and that its ATEs most consistently "backfired."
+We employ a several-step process.
+First, we estimate individual treatment effects based on the large set of possible pre-treatment covariates we employed as our battery of controls (Figure 4; Appendix B.2).
+We regress the outcome variable on a set of covariates for the Nation A treatment group, the Federal Reserve treatment group, and the control group, and we predict the counterfactual outcomes for each treatment group (Appendix B.8).
 We then use these predicted counterfactual outcomes to generate estimated individual-level treatment effects (Appendix A.2).
-We then form an indicator variable of whether each individual's predicted treatment effect was in the unintended direction.
+We then form an indicator variable of whether each individual's predicted treatment effect is negative, which would indicate that it backfired.